 Wheather it's a nerve root compression (median, ulnar, and radial nerve), or sciatic nerve irritation along the path of the nerve.
 Injury rehabilitation through physiotherapy, led by a registered physiotherapist, supports motor function recovery, balance, and coordination.

-Education on healing and delayed union prevention is vital in injury rehabilitation.
-Through the healing phase of a fracture, consulting with a registered physiotherapist is essential to regain strength, flexibility, and function in the affected area.
+Education on healing and delayed union prevention is vital in injury rehabilitation through physiotherapy.
+During the healing phase of a fracture, consulting with a registered physiotherapist is essential to regain strength, flexibility, and function in the affected area.

-Caused by compression of the median nerve in the wrist or any of the 9 tendon structures.
-It is important to identify which of the 10 structures that pass through the tunnel within the wrist is affected.
-A registered physiotherapist can identify the root-cause to the pain, improve hand function through manual therapy and targetted exercise prescription tailored to the clinical presentation to increase the space within the carpal tunnel, improve the gliding of structures and eliminate symptoms.
+Caused by compression of the median nerve or any of the 9 tendon structures within the wrist.
+It is important to identify which of the 10 structures that pass through the tunnel is affected.
+A registered physiotherapist can identify the root-cause to the pain, improve hand function through manual therapy and targeted physiotherapy exercise prescription tailored to the clinical presentation to increase the space within the carpal tunnel, improve the gliding of structures and eliminate symptoms.

 Affects shoulder muscles and tendons, often due to improper mechanics of the Glenohumeral-joint or trauma.
 Physiotherapy focuses on restoring shoulder mechanical mobility, targeted stability exercise to regain function, and specific manual therapy techniques to restore mechanical mobility under the care of your physiotherapist.

-Common in motor vehicle accidents, or competetive contact sport causing trauma to the head or neck.
-Concussion injury rehabilitation is essential.
+Common in motor vehicle accidents, or competitive contact sport causing trauma to the head or neck.
+Concussion injury rehabilitation through physiotherapy is essential.
 A registered physiotherapist helps guide your through strategic, and structured protocol to eliminate concussion symptoms (neck pain, dizziness, ringing in the ear, double/blurry vision, memory issues or trouble focusing) through guided recovery protocols.

 Involves jaw pain and dysfunction, often requiring physiotherapy to assess the health of the disc within the TMJ, the muscle health, and tendon integrity.
 Treatment provided by a registered physiotherapist includes manual therapy to restrore proper mechanical movement within the ball/socket formation of the joint, posture correction, and exercises to eliminate clicking and improve jaw mobility.